-Stem diameter can shrink or swell based on changes in stem xylem water content, bark water content, and cambial growth, and is dependent on xylem water potential, vapor pressure deficit, C availability, non-structural carbohydrate concentrations, and C allocation (Vandegehuchte et al., 2014).
-C allocation to stem growth is revealed by a step-wise increase in stem diameter that occurs in response to favorable conditions, and that is maintained under less favorable conditions.
-The LS treatment clearly displayed the step-wise increases in stem diameter, while the HS treatment displayed a reduction in stem diameter.
-The shrinking stem diameter of HS trees indicates a decline in xylem and phloem water content likely linked to phloem sugar concentration.
-The HS treatment certainly reduced foliar C uptake and C available for phloem loading and allocation to cambial growth (Warren et al., 2012).
-The model displayed almost no short-term variability in stem carbon - the model does not represent stem swelling and shrinking with water status.

 Both observed and simulated soil respiration tended to decline over the study period (after Day -10 in the observations) (Fig. 5b).
 We attribute that decline to corresponding decreases in temperature and soil moisture (Fig. 4a, b).
 The tendency for that change in environmental conditions to slow or reverse itself between Day 5 to 10 (Fig. 4a, b), appears to be reflected in a slowing or halting of the decline in soil respiration, especially in the model but also in the observations (Fig. 5b).
 The pretreatment soil respiration beneath the trees chosen for the HS treatment was 30% higher than under those selected for the LS treatment.
 After the application of the shade treatments, relative differences between the observed HS and LS soil respiration were reduced, but respiration from HS soil remained higher.
 In contrast, simulated soil respiration was slightly higher under LS, although the difference is quite small.
-The observed temporal variability in soil respiration under both HS and LS is not well simulated, especially the increase following precipitation events.
-Neither CLM4’s carbon allocation to roots nor its predicted root respiration is dependent on soil water conditions, while the observations suggest the possibility of increased root growth following precipitation with an associated increase in growth respiration.
+The observed temporal variability in soil respiration under both HS and LS was not well simulated, especially the increase following precipitation events.
+Neither CLM4’s carbon allocation to roots nor its predicted root respiration is dependent on soil water conditions.
 CLM4’s heterotrophic contribution to soil respiration may also have too little sensitivity and the timing of soil respiration response to soil water variation may also be too simplistic.